RUGGL/Portable-Miniconda-Setup-for-Window/README.md

 ### Cache Growth Warning

-If you install different CUDA versions or similar large toolkits across multiple environments, the `installer_files\conda\pkgs` folder will grow substantially. **Recommendation:** Choose a single, stable CUDA toolkit (or toolkit version) that meets your project requirements and is widely supported by your dependencies.
+If you install different CUDA versions or similar large toolkits across multiple environments, the `installer_files\Conda\pkgs` folder will grow substantially. **Recommendation:** Choose a single, stable CUDA toolkit (or toolkit version) that meets your project requirements and is widely supported by your dependencies.

 ---